kushal-10/inventory-dynamics/docs/single_sourcing/intro_single_sourcing.rst

 - **BaseStockController:** The base-stock policy is a widely used approach in inventory management that aims to maintain a consistent inventory level by ordering enough stock to replenish the expected demand, which is calculated based on simulated historical demands in ``idinn``.
 - **SingleSourcingNeuralController:** The neural controller ia based on a neural network that outputs an order given the current system state.
 The neural network is trained by minimizing the total cost over time of a simulated sourcing model.

 This introduction provides a foundation for understanding single-sourcing problems and their solutions.
-For more details on using these controllers, refer to the following sections.
+For more details on using the described controllers, refer to the following sections.